junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 He didn't give him *anything*.
 He didn't even...

-Dean forces his stare stay on something in the distance, on the skyline, staring so long without blinking that tears falling down from the corner of the eyes again.
+Dean forces his stare to stay on something in the distance, on the skyline, staring so long without blinking that tears fall down from the corner of his eyes again.

 The world is mourning with him.
 The empty silence in the universe.
 The vacuum in existence, the tear in reality, the hole in the heart.